Demographic change is one reason why the Labour Party is anti-Semitic.

 Firstly, the extreme Left (which is pro-Palestinian) supports Corbyn’s leadership.

-The far-left is a major factor in Corbyn’s rise to prominence in the Labour Party.
+The far-left is a significant factor in Corbyn’s rise to prominence in the Labour Party.

 The hard left of British politics has allowed criticism of Israel and Zionism to slip into anti-Semitism.

-Secondly, demographic change in Britain is certainly a factor in the Labour Party’s increasingly anti-Semitic stance.
+Secondly, demographic change in Britain is undoubtedly a factor in the Labour Party’s increasingly anti-Semitic stance.

 The growing Muslim population tends to vote Labour.

-Here is Labour’s problem: the more Muslims they have, the more anti-Semitism they have.
+Here is Labour’s problem: the more Muslims it has, the more anti-Semitism it has.

-So, it’s ironic that Labour’s immigration policy has made Britain less tolerant, more divisive, and more anti-Semitic.
+So, Labour’s immigration policy has made Britain less tolerant, more divisive, and more anti-Semitic.